10 Best Neighborhoods in Paris: Where to Stay (A Local’s Guide)

 Everyone in Paris, specifically the youth, love to go on about Quartier Pigalle for it’s cheaper rent and abundant nightlife – but in my opinion, if you’re going to stay so close to Montmarte, you may as well be in Monmarte.

-Locals and born-and-raised Parisians will all gree that Montmarte is one of the most beautiful places in Paris.
+Locals and born-and-raised Parisians will all agree that Montmarte is one of the most beautiful places in Paris.
 While Quartier Pigalle is affordable and great for clubbing, nothing beats classic Montmartre for me – and although it’s true that Montmarte requires you to pay more attention after dark, I have still felt safer walking Montmarte at night alone than in Pigalle.

 View of Montmarte in Paris, France; April 2025